Applications for 2019 William Sutton Prize are now open.

 The William Sutton Prize will champion innovation for the good of society.

-- William Sutton Prize for Excellence in Social Housing Design and Placemaking
+- William Sutton Prize for Placemaking and Affordable Housing Design

 The William Sutton Prize Panel